Resources for DIY Tiny House Builders in Australia

 Have you found a gold mine of great information on the internet that other tiny house DIY-ers in Australia would benefit from?

 Please upload your resources using the contact form.
 DIY-ers around Australia will thank you and say, “Yeah you!”

 What’s the legal standard you must meet for a tiny house on wheels in Australia?

 First and foremost it’s a road vehicle that you are building when you build a Tiny House on Wheels (THOW).
 It’s understandable that we get focused upon the part of a THOW that’s a house, but it must never be forgotten, that first it’s a road vehicle, so it needs to comply with all the Australian standards, if you want to have your tiny house on wheels registered in Australia.

-The standard to meet is found in the VSB1 (Vehicle Standard Bulletin 1) Version 6 which came into full effect on 1st July 2023.
+The current standard to meet for trailers & caravans is found in the VSB1 (Vehicle Standard Bulletin 1) Version 6 which came into full effect on 1st July 2023.
 The VSB1 is the Australia wide standard we must all meet when building a trailer, caravan or Tiny House on Wheels (THOW).